Search

 Pro-Vitamins: Yes, you should take vitamins

 The champions of vitamins are right when they say that even with a good diet you may be lacking some nutrients.
 Vitamin and mineral supplements will help protect against disease and aid in the better function of your body.
-In fact, one of the best reasons to adopt a regular vitamin regiment is because without it, you run the risk of suffering from vitamin deficiency.
+In fact, one of the best reasons to adopt a regular vitamin regiment is because without it, you run the risk of being vitamin deficient.
 Getting enough water-soluble vitamins like Thiamin and Riboflavin, for example, is difficult to do without a water-soluble vitamin supplement.

 Also, despite the negative media reports, there is substantial evidence that points to the fact that vitamins do help prevent disease.
 According to John Pittman, MD, “In the early 1990s, several large population studies showed significant decreases in cardiovascular disease in people who consumed more vitamin C or vitamin E. For example, in a 10-year study conducted at UCLA, men who supplemented daily with 800 mg of vitamin C lived six years longer on average than men who consumed the recommended daily allowance (RDA) of 60 mg a day.”